Chapter 31. Metadata

 Each edge of a graph carries some data.
 This data must be described using metadata.
 Metadata describes both the record as a whole and all its fields.

 The metadata can be either internal, or external (shared).
-Metadata can also be created dynamically or read from remote sources.
+Metadata can also be created dynamically from an SQL query or read from remote sources.
 See Metadata Types.

 Metadata can be created from: